Ninety-Seven UGA Student-Athletes to Graduate Friday

 ◊ Aggravated his Achilles in the Bulldogs’ next outing on Jan.
 10 at LSU.
 Subsequently did not play at Vanderbilt on Jan.
 14 and logged six minutes versus Florida on Jan.
 17 before posting 10 consecutive DNPs.

 ◊ Played first significant minutes since Jan.
-10 in regular-season finale at Auburn.
+10 in regular-season finale at Auburn and also saw limited PT in an SEC Tournament semifinal matchup with Arkansas.

 ◊ Recorded significant playing time as a reserve, seeing action in 33 of 34 games.